-Viking River Cruises specializes in European river touring; it also offers small ship ocean cruises and expedition voyages.
-The company recently celebrated its 25th anniversary, and in 2022 it was the most awarded river line worldwide, with both Travel and Leisure and Conde Nast rating it number one.
+Viking River Cruises specializes in European river touring, but it also offers small ship ocean cruises and expedition voyages.
+The company is more than 25 years old and is among the most awarded river cruise lines worldwide.
 Viking owns and operates its own ships; it also owns some dock locations.

-“We don’t try to be all things to all people,” Viking says.
-On its river boats there are no casinos, no children under 18, “no nickel and diming, and no umbrella drinks.”
-However, travelers can expect outside rooms, onboard enrichment lectures, destination performances, onshore excursions in every port, introductions to local life and people, and an experienced staff.
-(90% of the river staff returns each year.)
+Viking does not try to be all things to all people.
+There are no casinos on its river boats, for example, nor are children under 18 allowed.
+Viking also has a “no nickel and diming and no umbrella drinks” policy.
+However, you can expect outside rooms, onboard enrichment lectures, destination performances, onshore excursions in every port, introductions to local life and people, and an experienced staff.
+(In fact, 90% of the company’s river cruise staff returns each year.)
 Optional pre- and post-tour land extensions are offered.

-With its philosophy that travel “should be a doorway to cultural insight and personal enrichment,” Viking could be regarded as a waterborne Road Scholar or Smithsonian.
-The company owns a learning channel (Viking TV) and provides recommended readings and other materials to travelers before departure.
+With a philosophy that travel “should be a doorway to cultural insight and personal enrichment,” Viking could be regarded as a waterborne version of Road Scholar or Smithsonian Journeys.
+The company owns a learning channel (Viking TV) and provides recommended readings and other materials before you depart.

-- What’s included: Onboard accommodations, meals, shore excursions, entertainment, tips.
-Transfers with air purchase through Viking.
-Some tours offer free international airfare.
+- What’s included: Onboard accommodations, meals, shore excursions, entertainment, tips; and transfers with air purchase through Viking.
+Some tours also include free international airfare.

 - What’s not included: Transfers and porterage for those not using Viking for air reservations, some tips.

-- Destinations: Primarily Europe for river tours, also cruises on the Nile, Mississippi, and Mekong Rivers; expedition cruises to Antarctica and the Great Lakes; ocean cruises to various destinations.
+- Destinations: Mostly Europe for river tours, also cruises on the Nile, Mississippi, and Mekong Rivers; expedition cruises to Antarctica and the Great Lakes; ocean cruises to various destinations.

 - How to Book: Directly through Viking; via CruiseCritic; or through a travel agent such as AAA.